sdg1981/spelio/Spelio_MVP_Product_Specification_v1_1.md

 - If no changes were made, close the modal and leave the user where they were.
 - If changes were made:
   - Save the selected lists.
+  - If the user clears all selections, fall back to the first available active list.
+  - Set currentPathPosition to the first selected list.
   - If opened from the homepage, return to the homepage.
   - If opened during practice, end the current session and return to the homepage.
   - If opened from the end screen, return to the homepage.